Addressing the healthcare staffing shortage

 Population growth and aging is leading to increased demand for care

 Population growth is one of the primary drivers of demand for care.
-Demographics data from American Association of Medical Colleges (AAMC) reports that the U.S. population will grow from 332 million in 2022 to 361 million in 2032.
+Demographics data from Association of American Medical Colleges (AAMC) reports that the U.S. population will grow from 332 million in 2022 to 361 million in 2032.
 We can track how many older adults there may be by 2032 by using U.S. Census Bureau data.

 As the population continues to age, more patients over the age of 65 will need specialized healthcare to manage chronic conditions over a longer period than previous generations.
 As a result, demand for geriatricians and other specialists will likely rise, shifting the balance of available providers able to serve the general population.
 There will be roughly 73 million adults over the age of 65 by 2032, which will account for 42% of physician demand.